 \subsection{Towards more sensitive measurements}

 This project aimed to constrain both pressure and density fluctuations, ideally out to $R_{500}$, over a sample of galaxy clusters with both sensitive X-ray and SZ data.
 We find that it is already difficult to place tight constraints on these fluctuations within $0.62 R_{500}$.
 On the SZ side, pressure fluctuation constraints are at best $2\sigma$.
-The ongoing SPT-3G survey \citep{benson2014} is expected to reach a final depth 10 times that of the SPT-SZ survey, and correspondingly, we should expect the uncertainties in amplitude spectra to improve by a factor of 10.
+The ongoing SPT-3G survey \citep{benson2014} is expected to reach a final depth 10 times that of the SPT-SZ survey, and correspondingly, we should expect the uncertainties in amplitude spectra to improve by a factor of 10 except for the nodes at largest scales, which may become dominated by cosmic variance \citep[e.g.][]{romero2024b}.
 This will enable some insight into pressure fluctuations, but the constraints across spatial scales will still be limited, due to the expected power spectrum of pressure fluctuations and the angular resolution achieved by SPT-3G.

 With respect to the dependence of the SNR on the angular frequency, $k$, we can take a simple case where the statistical noise in $y$ or $S$ maps has a flat power spectrum.
 In this case, the uncertainty in the measurements of surface brightness fluctuations will scale as $k^{-1}$ \citep{arevalo2012,romero2024b}.
 At scales smaller than the injection scale, the power spectrum will have a logarithmic slope steeper than $-3$, where at some frequency beyond $k_{\text{inj}}$, a logarithmic slope of $11/3$ is predicted for Kolmogorov turbulence.
 Therefore, we can consider that the SNR is declining at a rate steeper than $k^{-2}$ beyond the injection scale.